tlk00/BitMagic/README.md

 Our branching policy is that master cannot be considered fully stable between the releases.
 (for production stability please use release versions)

-2. We need help with real-life cases and benchmarks

-3. We need help with mappings to Python and other languages (BitMagic has C bindings)
+2. Need help with mappings to Python and other languages (BitMagic has C bindings)

 ### How to build BitMagic C++ library: